znly/rules_go/go/nogo.rst

 .. footer:: The ``nogo`` logo was derived from the Go gopher, which was designed by Renee French. (http://reneefrench.blogspot.com/) The design is licensed under the Creative Commons 3.0 Attributions license.
 Read this article for more details: http://blog.golang.org/gopher

-**WARNING**: This functionality is experimental, so its API might change.
-Please do not rely on it for production use, but feel free to use it and file issues.

 ``nogo`` is a tool that analyzes the source code of Go programs.
 It runs alongside the Go compiler in the Bazel Go rules and rejects programs that contain disallowed coding patterns.
 In addition, ``nogo`` may report